artkravchenko/i18next-to-fluent/README.md

 > _Read the comparison articles about [feature set](https://github.com/projectfluent/fluent/wiki/Fluent-and-ICU-MessageFormat) and [syntax](https://github.com/projectfluent/fluent/wiki/MessageFormat-vs-Fluent-Syntax) between Fluent and ICU MessageFormat._

 At the time I started a migration of one of my projects, it turned out that it would not be easy to say the least.
-One of the issues was the fact that `i18next`'s nested trees of phrases were simply incompatible with Fluent which supported no more than 1 level of nesting (attributes of messages).
+One of the issues was the fact that `i18next`'s nested trees of phrases were simply incompatible with Fluent which supported no more than 1 level of object nesting (attributes of messages).

 Since it seemed like there was no tool providing complete compatibility layer on the wild, I decided to develop and to publish one by myself.